sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 <div class="l-main-section"></div>
 # Providing HTTP services  {#http-providers}

-First, configure the app to use server communication facilities.

-The Dart `BrowserClient` client communicates with the server using a familiar HTTP request/response protocol.
+The Dart `BrowserClient` client communicates with the server through an HTTP request/response protocol.
-The `BrowserClient` client is one of a family of services in the Dart [http][] library.
+The `BrowserClient` client is a group of services in the Dart [http][] library.

+To provide HTTP services, follow these steps:
+1. Configure the app to use server communication facilities.
-Before you can use the `BrowserClient` client, you need to register it as a service provider with the dependency injection system.
+2. Register the `BrowserClient` client as a service provider with the dependency injection system.

 <div class="l-sub-section" markdown="1">
-  Read about providers in the [Dependency Injection](dependency-injection.html) page.
+For more information about providers, see the [Dependency Injection](dependency-injection.html) page.
 </div>

-Register providers using the `bootstrap()` method:
+The followin code shows how to use the `bootstrap()` method:

 <?code-excerpt "web/main.dart (v1)" title?>
 ```